NRR (Net Revenue Retention)

 Impact on valuation

 NRR strongly influences the valuation of SaaS companies.
-Investors favor models with a high NRR because they deliver predictable, capital-efficient growth.
+Investors favor models with a high NRR because they generate predictable, capital-efficient growth.
 A company with 120% NRR can sustain double-digit growth even with modest customer acquisition.
-According to market analyses, publicly traded SaaS companies with NRR above 120% trade at multiples 25% higher than those with NRR below 100%.
+Market analyses show that publicly traded SaaS companies with NRR above 120% trade at valuation multiples 25% higher than those with NRR below 100%.
 This metric has become a key indicator in investment due diligence.